pdeschen/wuff-wiki/Mavenizing-OSGi-bundles.md

 9. Wuff implements the following gradle tasks for full control over mavenizing:

-- downloadEclipse: downloads the selected eclipse distribution
+- downloadEclipse: downloads the selected eclipse distribution to wuff directory.
-- installEclipse: installs the selected eclipse distribution to the local maven repository, by default $HOME/.m2/repository
+- installEclipse: installs the selected eclipse distribution to the local maven repository.
-- uninstallEclipse: uninstalls the selected eclipse distribution from the local maven repository, by default $HOME/.m2/repository
+- uninstallEclipse: uninstalls the selected eclipse distribution from the local maven repository.
+- uninstallAllEclipseVersions: uninstalls all eclipse distributions from the local maven repository.
 - uploadEclipse: uploads mavenized artifacts to the remote maven repository specified in uploadEclipse configuration.
+- purgeEclipse: uninstalls all eclipse distributions from the local maven repository, then deletes wuff directory.

 As the result, we get complete and consistent representation of OSGi-bundles as a set of maven artifacts with dependencies.